FlowPay/client-openapi/docs/general.md

 ## Limitations of the public sandbox environment

-The sandbox uses sandbox open banking APIs, and doesn't have access to the FlowPay technical account, so some features are not available, or are limited.
+The sandbox uses sandbox open banking APIs and doesn't have access to the FlowPay technical account, so some features are not available or are limited.

 Open banking sandbox APIs don't allow us to monitor the status of the payment, so the webhook for the payment status change is not triggered, and the payment status is not updated.
-In addition, AIS data is not provided by the bank in the sandbox enviroment, so if you try to complete the AIS flow, you will be able to connect the bank account, but won't receive any balance and transactions data from it.
+In addition, AIS data is not provided by the bank in the sandbox environment, so if you try to complete the AIS flow, you will be able to connect the bank account, but won't receive any balance and transactions data from it.
 We do however provide fake AIS data on the fake bank accounts that come with the sandbox users.

 It is not possible to use the bulk payment service, as it requires the FlowPay technical account to be used.